checkmarx-ts/cxone-scan-scheduler/README.md

 A custom role with limited capabilities may be configured if desired.
 The `ast-scanner` role will allow the scan scheduler to see all projects, create scheduled scan for all projects, and execute scans for all projects.
-This may not always be a desirable scenario.
+This level of access may not be appropriate for all organizations.

-To limit the Scan Scheduler to limit project visibility via group membership , the following minimum permissions can be assigned to the OAuth Client or as a custom composite role:
+To limit the Scan Scheduler's project visibility via group membership , the following minimum permissions can be assigned to the OAuth Client or as a custom composite role: